 If your application is not accepted for this retreat, your deposit will be returned.

-Places are limited to 15 practitioners, so early application is advised.
+Places are limited so early application is advised.
 Once the retreat is full, you will be notified and placed on a wait list, and we will contact you if a place opens up.
 If it does not, then your deposit will be returned.

 If you are placed on the wait list and you then cancel your registration before a space has become available, your deposit will be returned.

 If you are placed on a wait list and are unable to attend the retreat, please let us know immediately.
 As long as your name remains on a list, we assume you wish to attend.
 If a space becomes available, we will automatically confirm your registration.
 Once you are confirmed for a retreat, you are liable for applicable cancellation fees if you subsequently cancel.